-To begin your training as a nursing associate, you’ll need GCSEs grade 9 to 4 (A to C) in maths and English, or Functional Skills Level 2 in maths and English.
+To begin your training as a Nursing Associate, you’ll need GCSEs grade 9 to 4 (A to C) in maths and English, or Functional Skills Level 2 in maths and English.
 You will also need to demonstrate your ability to study to level 5 foundation degree level and commit to completing the Nursing Associate Apprenticeship programme.

-If you do not have these qualifications, then you will be asked to sit a numeracy and literacy assessment as part of the recruitment process.
+If you do not hold these qualifications, you will be expected to undergo a numeracy and literacy assessment as part of the recruitment process.
 We recommend that you prepare for this assessment and, if you are employed, ask your employer to support you with this.
-Most education providers will request that you then achieve a level 2 literacy and numeracy qualification before you start the programme.
+Most education providers will request that you achieve a level 2 literacy and numeracy qualification before you start the programme.
 Functional Skills Training and examination is free to any learner who does not hold Maths and/or English GCSE at C or above (or equivalent).
 The following government link will provide you with further information www.gov.uk/improve-english-maths-it-skills You will be required to demonstrate the core values and behaviours of the NHS Constitution.

 How to apply